Bloggo, Buildo's blog

 This obviously had a lot of influence on the React and Next design.
 On the one hand, it made React wade into the territory it had historically stayed away from (like data fetching, full-stack rendering, caching, and so on).
 On the other hand, it caused Vercel to reimagine how Next would work more integrated with React, which led to Next 13 and the App Directory, which is essentially a rewrite of Next.

 The situation today is slightly ambiguous: many new React features make their appearance as Next.js experimental features first, and they get then standardized and documented as core React features.
-This is the case for things like React Server Components (RSC), Server Actions, the Caching API, the use optimistic hook
+This is the case for things like React Server Components (RSC), Server Actions, the Caching API, the use optimistic hook, and so on.

 To make it even more confusing, React hasn’t had a major version release in almost two years (we’re still on React 18 at the time of writing), and all these features are released in a canary React channel meant for frameworks, although basically, only Next.js uses it.
 So - essentially - the only way to use any major React feature developed in the last 2 years is through Next.js.